mariolizanac/Linaro-O.S.-for-Zybo/README.md

 ### 6. Get the Linaro file system ready ###

-Download the Linaro file system with the commands below.
+Download the Linaro file system with the code below.

 Linaro image:
 ~~~bash